Sympathetic Resonances

 Your personal library

-Sign up to access all public content, and to start a personal archive of transcriptions.
+Sign up to access all available content, and to start a personal archive of transcriptions.
 It is, and will always be, free of charge.
 Everything you create is private, unless you decide to share it with other individuals or groups.
-As of today, about 350 registered users have created more than 750 transcription records (100+ being public).
+To date, more than 500 registered users have created over 1600 transcription pages (200+ available to all users).
 How it works »Learning & Inspiration

-The public material provides a starting point for learning the traditional repertoire.
-Use the computer-generated playback and instrument visualization for rehearsal at any tempo, and for practicing the intricate interlocking between multiple parts.
+Get started with each mbira type's traditional repertoire, using the freely available transcriptions.
+Use the computer-generated playback and instrument visualization for rehearsal at any tempo, and for practicing the intricate interlocking between multiple players.
 As an advanced player, get inspiration from a number of musical tools: Transpose and transform pieces, translate them across instrument types, quickly create variations or compose new harmonic progressions.Purpose & Values

 This project wants to contribute to the preservation (and expansion) of diversity of mbira music, with a special focus on marginalized traditional instrument types.